 Capitals clinch playoff spot by beating Lightning 5-3

-Tampa Bay Lightning left wing Ondrej Palat jumps on a rebound in front of Washington Capitals goalie Braden Holtby during the first period of an NHL hockey game Saturday, March 18, 2017, in Tampa, Fla.
-Tampa Bay Lightning goalie Andrei Vasilevskiy cannot reach a shot as Washington Capitals right wing T.J.
-Oshie scores a goal during the first period of an NHL hockey game Saturday, March 18, 2017, in Tampa, Fla.
+Washington Capitals left wing Alex Ovechkin, left, grabs Tampa Bay Lightning defenseman Victor Hedman as they scuffle in the corner during the first period of an NHL hockey game Saturday, March 18, 2017, in Tampa, Fla. less Washington Capitals left wing Alex Ovechkin, left, grabs Tampa Bay Lightning defenseman Victor Hedman as they scuffle in the corner during the first period of an NHL hockey game Saturday, March 18, 2017, in ... more Washington Capitals goalie Braden Holtby squirts water while waiting for play to resume during the second period of an NHL hockey game against the Tampa Bay Lightning, Saturday, March 18, 2017, in Tampa, Fla.

 Add your comments below